Resting Echocardiogram

 • The size of the 4 chambers of your heart.

-If your heart is not working as it should, you may have chest pain or trouble breathing.
-These symptoms can also be caused by other conditions.
+If your heart is not working like it should, you may have symptoms, such as chest pain or trouble breathing.
 Your echo can help your doctor find the cause of these symptoms.

 What to expect during your resting echocardiogram

-On the day of your echo, wear a shirt that’s easy to take off.
-You will need to take it off to put on a hospital gown.
-You can keep your pants, shorts, or skirt on during your echo.
+Wear comfortable clothes that are easy to take off.
+You’ll need to undress from the waist up and change into a hospital gown.
+You can keep your pants, shorts, or skirt on during your resting echo.

 What to expect after your resting echocardiogram

-You can choose to look at your results, but we recommend waiting until your doctor calls you.
-They usually call within 24 hours of your echo.
+You can choose to look at your results, but we recommend waiting until you talk with your doctor.
 They can explain what your results mean.

 Last Updated